Parsons / Thomas / Davis / Canaan Valley

 4 miles of wilderness deadend river road along the Dryfork.
 Plenty of parking areas and access to the river below off of Brooklyn Heights Rd.

-Enjoy crossing over the Hendricks Swinging Bridge just half a miles walk from camp.
+Enjoy crossing over the Hendricks Swinging Bridge just half a mile walk downstream from camp.

 OtterCreek Wilderness Area